uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/prepnamespace.rst

             create multiple |uobjs| depending on |coss| code-base modules and functionality that is being pared-away into into a |uobjcoll|

-At this point, you are ready to select a relevant staging for the ``hello-ml`` |uobjcoll|.
+At this point, you are ready to create a relevant staging for the ``hello-ml`` |uobjcoll|.
+|uberspark| staging environments are essentially development workspaces that target a given hardware platform
+with associated CPU(s) and devices.

-This can be done using the :ref:`frontend-cli-intro` as shown below:
+|uberspark| staging environments can be created using the :ref:`frontend-cli-intro` as shown below:

 .. highlight:: bash

 ::

-    uberspark staging switch default --root-dir=~/uberspark
+    uberspark staging create generic-platform --root-dir=~/uberspark

-With the aforementioned command, we switch to the ``default`` staging which currently targets a generic hardware platform.
+With the aforementioned command, we create (and automatically switch to) a staging named ``generic-platform`` that supports development on a generic hardware platform.

 ..  note::  Here ``--root-dir`` is pointed to ``~/uberspark``, the typical installation
             location of the framework.
 However, if you use Windows/WSL as your development